Kevin Newman Player Props: Reds vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff ranks 25th in MLB with a collective eight strikeouts per nine innings.
+- The Brewers pitching staff is 25th in MLB with a collective eight strikeouts per nine innings.

-- The Brewers have a 4.08 team ERA that ranks 12th across all MLB pitching staffs.
+- The Brewers' 4.15 team ERA ranks 13th among all MLB pitching staffs.

-- Rea (2-3) gets the starting nod for the Brewers in his ninth start of the season.
-He has a 4.89 ERA in 42 1/3 innings pitched, with 35 strikeouts.
+- Houser (1-1 with a 4.07 ERA and 17 strikeouts in 24 1/3 innings pitched) gets the start for the Brewers, his sixth of the season.

-- The right-hander last appeared on Sunday against the San Francisco Giants, when he tossed six innings, allowing four earned runs while giving up five hits.
+- In his last time out on Tuesday, the right-hander went 4 1/3 innings against the Toronto Blue Jays, allowing six earned runs while surrendering 11 hits.

-- In nine games this season, the 32-year-old has an ERA of 4.89, with 7.4 strikeouts per nine innings.
-Opponents are batting .234 against him.
+- In five games this season, the 30-year-old has a 4.07 ERA and 6.3 strikeouts per nine innings, while giving up a batting average of .314 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.